homeisfar/LinuxDir2HTML/README.md

 macOS

     python3 -m pip install --user linuxdir2html

+Add the --upgrade flag to install or upgrade.
 ### Basic Install
 There are no external dependencies.
 If you do not wish to use pip, download `linuxdir2html.py` and `template.html`.
 Run the python directly.